Skip to main content

 Nursing Home Reform Act

-Nursing homes began as a largely unregulated industry.
-While regulations grew over time, concerns continued to be raised about the quality of care residents received.
-Despite the large investment of Medicare and Medicaid funds, too many nursing homes were missing the mark.
+Nursing homes began as a low-regulated industry.
+The public questioned the quality of care residents received.
+Despite the large investment of Medicare and Medicaid funds, problems persisted.
+Nursing home abuse and neglect continued at nursing home facilities.
+This affected the physical and psychosocial well-being of many full-time residents.

 Nursing Home Reform Act Coverage